Haiti's president alleges coup conspiracy; 20 arrested - WTMJ

 The arrests come on the day that opposition leaders claim Moïse should resign, saying that his term ends on Sunday.
 Moïse has repeatedly stated that his five-year term ends in February 2022.
 Former President Michel Martelly’s term ended in 2016, but a chaotic election forced the appointment of a provisional president for one year until Moïse was sworn in in 2017.

+The president of Haiti’s Senate, Joseph Lambert, said he would speak about Moïse’s presidential mandate on Sunday, at the same time the president is scheduled to deliver a public address.

-The opposition has organized recent protests demanding that Moïse step down, and normally congested streets in Haiti’s capital and elsewhere remained empty on Sunday as a handful of demonstrators burned tires.
+The opposition has organized recent protests demanding that Moïse step down, and normally congested streets in Haiti’s capital and elsewhere remained empty on Sunday except for some 100 protesters who gathered in Port-au-Prince and clashed with police.
+Historians noted that exactly 35 years ago, former dictator Jean-Claude Duvalier and his wife fled Haiti with help from the U.S. government amid a popular uprising.
+Duvalier died in 2014.

 Meanwhile, Moïse appears to have the support of the administration of U.S. President Joe Biden.
 Ned Price, a U.S. State Department spokesman, said Friday that the U.S. has urged Haiti to organize free and fair elections so that Parliament can resume operations, adding that a new elected president should succeed Moïse when his terms ends in February 2022.